|The Lagerphone Pages|

 9. World record

-I compiled these pages to fill an apparent hiatus.
-I do not regard myself as particularly qualified to be a lead lagophonist but so far as my surfing could find, no one else had attempted to explain what lagerphones were and what they did.
-Since I first launched it I have received several responses which have enabled me to expand my offering but I still regard it as only partial.
+Gradually I came to realise that I had become the repository - I would not say expert, no one could be that for such a diverse instrument - for information on lagerphones.
+In the years since then many more lagerphone pages have appeared on the Web.
+I defer to at least some of them for their content and regard my own as only a partial offering.
 If you have lit on it via a search engine I do advise you to take it with caution.
-It cannot yet be considered either authoritative or comprehensive.
+It cannot be considered either authoritative or comprehensive.
 Indeed it is probably no more than a small offering from a large and richly varied subject.
-If you have come to it from a music link I would much appreciate a message (the letter box may wobble, but it does work) stating your point of view.
+If you have come to it from a music link I would much appreciate a message stating your point of view.
 And particularly so if you could direct me to any sources I may have missed, or supply any material - words or pictures - about lagerphones.

-And now something I record with a small whoop of delight - at the National Folk Festival last Easter we broke the world record for the number of lagerphones all playing the same thing in the same place at the same time.
-For three days we had workshops with much hammering, painting and assembling.
-Then on the Sunday evening a long parade from the arena to the Central Park where we all bounced and scraped and sang Waltzing Matilda (what else ?!) to the playing of the Paverty band.
+Something I record with a small whoop of delight - at the National Folk Festival in 2013 we had a lagerphone workshop and then set a world record for the number of lagerphones all playing the same thing in the same place at the same time.
+For three days we had hammered, painted and assembled.
+Then on the Sunday evening a long parade from the arena to the Central Park where we all bounced and scraped and sang Waltzing Matilda (what else ?!) to the playing of the Paverty band

-Following the huge success of the world record last year apparently several people were enquiring about another lagerphone workshop this year.
-Sadly there was none although I would have been delighted if there could have been.
-Whether there could be in future years will depend on the policy makers on the NFF board and as there are no democratic roots thereunder putting ideas forward is not easy.
+Following that success I received several enquiries about doing it again.
+Such a repeat depended on the policy makers on the NFF board and as there are no democratic roots thereunder putting ideas forward is not easy.
+In ten years since there has been no repeat.
 However if anyone - or everyone - who would like to have one were to put the suggestion either direct to the NFF or via state and territory folk federations it might be hearkened to.
-If we asked for a contribution towards the cost of materials it could pay for itself.
+If we asked for a contribution towards the cost of materials it could pay for itself..